il4mb/Kokal/README.md

 ## Contact

-For any questions or inquiries, please contact [Your Name] at [your.email@example.com].
+For any questions or inquiries, please contact [ilham b] at [durianbohong@gmail.com].

 ---